In This Issue...

 SAM Youth Endowment Open for Nominations

 Awards to nominated recipients are given in April of each year and announced in the May SAM Bulletin.
-Emergency requests will be accepted and presented to the board on an as requested basis made throughout the year.
+Emergency requests will be accepted and presented to the board on an as-requested basis throughout the year.

 |

-MCASE, MACSS, and META Awards are Open for Nomination!
+MASSP and MAEMSP Awards are Open for Nomination

 |